 The Champions of Recycling brief was a light-hearted look at what goes in which bin, with a serious underlying message of encouraging people to help reduce the amount of waste going to landfill.

-It will be followed by a series of other video clips in the coming weeks, featuring residents from across South Derbyshire sharing their top recycling tips.
+It was followed by a series of other videos, featuring residents from across South Derbyshire sharing their top recycling tips.

 The project has been funded by a Derbyshire County Council grant made available due to the district’s already high recycling rates, with a specific instruction that it be spent on innovative ways to promote the importance of recycling message further.